-Next, 1 more tablespoon of oil (if necessary) to the pan and sauté the onions and celery just until tender, about 4 minutes.
+Sauté the Aromatics: Next, sauté the onions and celery just until tender, about 4 minutes.
 Add in the garlic during the last 30 seconds of cook time, so it doesn’t burn.
 Be sure to use a wooden spoon to scrape up the brown bits in the bottom, as this adds flavor.
-Add these to the slow cooker.

 Freeze For Later:

 *Note: You cannot partially cook a piece of meat and freeze it safely, so you’ll skip the searing step when freezing.
 It will still taste good.

-Fully Cooked:To reheat, thaw for 24-48 hours in the refrigerator (preferred method) or in the microwave using the defrost setting.
-Then, warm over low to medium-low heat on the stove, gently stirring occasionally.
+Method #2 (Fully Cooked):To reheat, thaw for 24-48 hours in the refrigerator (preferred method) or in the microwave using the defrost setting.
+Then, warm over low to medium-low heat on the stove or in the microwave, gently stirring occasionally.